viktorostlund/ts-be-boilerplate-2021/README.md

 1. Refactor queries
 1. Make logger log to file as well as console
 1. Add code gen
-1. Check out if KNEX could be useful
 1. Add data loader